Every year, millions of people aged 65+ fall. In fact, 1 out of 4 older people falls each year.

 They don’t say how many repetitions to do, so it might be good to start with just a few and see how your older adult responds.

-If they’re very tired, you’ve probably reached their limit and can increase slowly over time.
+If they’re exhausted, you’ve probably reached their limit and can increase slowly over time.

-If they find the exercise very easy, either increase the distance from the countertop as Brad showed and/or increase the number of repetitions.
+If they find the exercise very easy, either increase the distance from the countertop, as Brad showed/or increase the number of repetitions.

 If your older adult has had a stroke, it might be helpful to focus more on their weaker side.